 When I started my first personal training gym in the late 1990’s I didn’t quite understand how important systems were to running a successful fitness or personal training business.
 Sure I knew a lot about workouts and clients, but systematizing my business was something I did not really grasp the significance of at first.

 In 2012 I met Rick Mayo and was able to learn a lot about what my personal training business was missing.
-Rick’s Alloy Personal Training Systems, which represented the most successful fitness model per square foot in the world, were proven and comprehensive.
-After meeting Rick and learning about his systems I changed my business model and soon became one of the first Alloy licensees.
-Now I am going to have the chance to sell Alloy personal training franchises and help a lot of other people embrace the importance of proven business systems in the fitness industry.
+Rick’s Alloy Personal Training Systems represented the most successful personal training fitness model per square foot in the world.
+Their fitness business systems were proven and comprehensive.
+After meeting Rick and learning about his systems I changed my personal training business model and soon became one of the first Alloy licensees.
+Now I am going to have the chance to sell Alloy personal training business franchises and help a lot of other people embrace the importance of proven business systems in the fitness industry.

-Business systems are documented procedures reflecting how your organization operates.
+Fitness business systems are documented procedures and protocols reflecting how your organization operates.
 They are processes, with associated actions taken by people and some form of automated application, organized to meet a given set of business objectives.
 Systems can generally take place without the business owner’s direct action repeatedly and as efficiently as possible.
 Having systems enables business owners to scale their operations and deliver consistent customer experiences.
-Great fitness franchise concepts have great business systems.
+Great fitness franchise concepts have proven business systems.

-There are many reasons and just as many benefits for having established and documented systems in your personal training or fitness business, some of which include the following:
+There are many reasons and just as many benefits for having established and documented systems in your fitness or personal training business, some of which include the following:

 1. They provide a framework for your operations and an effective structure to support your business;